BernardQuatermass/exim-wiki/EximRelease.md

     `doc-txt/OptionLists.txt` files are up-to-date
 -   Tag git for new release - tag format is `exim` hyphen *version number with underscores* - ie `exim-4_72`.
-You must also have git sign the tag with your exim PGP id - ie `-u you@exim.org` for the tarball to be built correctly.
+You must also have git sign the tag with your exim PGP id - ie `git tag -u you@exim.org` for the tarball to be built correctly.
--   Ensure git tree (with tags) is pushed to central repo
+-   Ensure git tree (with tags) is pushed to central repo: `git push --follow-tags`
 -   Build documentation and packages:-
     -   ensure `exim-website` and `exim` git repos checked out within same directory